OpenLamas/AutoSismo/README.md

 ```
 python -c 'from earthquake import Earthquake; Earthquake.get_daily_earthquakes('2014-10-08')'
 ```
-By default, if none day is definied, the previosu day is picked
+By default, if none day is definied, the previous day is picked